-- provide opportunities for study and creativity within a global context that will stimulate and challenge students developing the skills necessary for independent and lifelong learning - provide a body of knowledge, methods and techniques that characterize computer science - enable students to apply and use a body of knowledge, methods and techniques that characterize computer science - demonstrate initiative in applying thinking skills critically to identify and resolve complex problems - engender an awareness of the need for, and the value of, effective collaboration and communication in resolving complex problems
+- 1. appreciate scientific study and creativity within a global context through stimulating and challenging opportunities - 2. acquire a body of knowledge, methods and techniques that characterize science and technology - 3. apply and use a body of knowledge, methods and techniques that characterize science and technology